Evan Kirk

-Evan Kirk (born July 22, 1987), is a Canadian professional lacrosse goaltender in the National Lacrosse League, currently playing for the Rochester Knighthawks and for the Peterborough Lakers of the Major Series Lacrosse.
+Evan Kirk (born July 22, 1987), is a Canadian professional box lacrosse goaltender in the National Lacrosse League, currently playing for the Rochester Knighthawks and for the Peterborough Lakers of the Major Series Lacrosse.
 He was a member of Team Canada during the 2010 World Lacrosse Championship.

 Evan was born in Orangeville, Ontario.
 Outside of professional lacrosse, Kirk is an Under Armour product rep under their lacrosse line.
 He graduated Hobart College in New York where he majored in Environmental Studies.

 Junior career

 Kirk had a four-year junior career.
 He played for three seasons with the Orangeville Northmen Jr. A from 2005-2007 and one season with the Kitchener-Waterloo Braves in 2008 in the OLA Junior A Lacrosse League.

 High school career

 Evan played high school field lacrosse at Salisbury School.
 The Salisbury Knights compete in the NEPSAC league where the lacrosse program is nationally recognized and has been crowned Western New England Champions five out of the last ten years to 2014.